qQsss777/oul-addon-wcm/README.md

 # oul-addon-wcm

 ## Feature
-You can use Windows Credential Manager in NodeJS with this package.
+You can use Windows Credential Manager in NodeJS with this package in a Windows environment.

 ## Installation

 ### Requirements
-- OS Windows 10 min
+- OS Windows 10 minimum
 - node >= 20
 - python 3.10